 Hacienda La Fortuna

-The Puerto Rican Creole painter Francisco Oller was commissioned by José Gallart, an enterprising émigré from Barcelona, to paint “portraits” of his five Puerto Rican ingenios, or sugar-mill complexes.
-At age thirteen Gallart followed in the footsteps of Spain’s early conquistadors, sailing to the Indies to seek his New World fortunes.
-In 1885 Gallart returned to Spain and displayed Hacienda La Fortuna in the study of his home outside Barcelona as a reminder of the source of his newfound American wealth.
-Gallart died in Spain in 1898, one day before the end of the Spanish-American War, which liberated Puerto Rico and Cuba from more than four hundred years of Spanish rule.
+In 1885 Oller was commissioned by José Gallart, an enterprising émigré from Barcelona, to paint “portraits” of his five Puerto Rican sugar-mill complexes, or ingenios.
+Oller would complete only two.
+Later that year, Gallart returned to Spain and displayed Hacienda La Fortuna and Hacienda La Serrano (on view nearby) in the study of his home outside Barcelona as a reminder of the source of his newfound American wealth—Caribbean sugar.

 Oil on canvas